-The deduction or withholding of employees' tax is dependent on three elements, all of which are defined terms, namely, an "employer", an "employee" and "remuneration".
+The deduction or withholding of employees' tax4 is dependent on three elements, all of which are defined terms,5 namely, an "employer", an "employee" and "remuneration".
 Employees' tax cannot be charged if one or more of these three elements are not present.
 If, for example, an "employee" is removed from the equation, then the person paying the remuneration has no obligation to deduct employees' tax.
 Similarly, if the term "remuneration" is removed from the equation, no employees' tax liability arises.
-If remuneration is therefore paid to an individual who is not an "employee" as defined, or if something other than "remuneration" is paid to an individual, then no employees' tax needs to be deducted or withheld.